mantil-io/go-lambda-examples/pt2/README.md

-In the first part of this guide we saw how to create simple Lambda function in Go.
-Here we will exapand that and make our function callable from the internet.
+In the first [part](https://github.com/mantil-io/go-lambda-examples/tree/master/guide) of this guide, we saw how to create a simple Lambda function in Go.
+Here we will expand that and make our function callable from the internet.
 We will integrate API Gateway  with a Lambda function on the backend.
-When a client calls our API, API Gateway sends the request to the Lambda function and returns the function's response to the client.
+When a client calls our function URL, API Gateway sends the request to the Lambda function and returns the function's response to the client.

-For running example you will need access to an aws account.
-If you already walk through [first part](https://github.com/mantil-io/go-lambda-examples/tree/master/guide#readme) you are all set.
+For running example you will need access to an AWS account.
+If you have already walked through the first part you are all set.
 If not take look into [aws credentials](https://github.com/mantil-io/go-lambda-examples/tree/master/guide#aws-credentials) chapter.

 <!--
 https://github.com/mantil-io/go-lambda-examples/tree/master/guide#view-lambda-function-logs